April 20, 2026

 - Moss green

-Open floor plans are not new.
-However, in 2026, they are smarter.
+Open floor plans aren’t anything new.
+However, 2026 interior design trends here in Los Angeles are pushing toward rethinking how these spaces function.
 Instead of “bigger and emptier,” the trend focuses on high-function, intentional zones that work for everyday life.
-Even with fewer square feet.

 Designers are zoning living spaces with furniture, rugs, and lighting to create purpose without walls.
 Trend data shows buyers and renovators asking for purposeful open layouts that balance flow with defined comfort zones.
-This is perfect for modern living.
-It maximizes flow.
-It also keeps each space purposeful and cozy.
+This change reflects the latest in interior design, where it’s important for homes to support work, rest, and gatherings equally.

 Key Elements: